Buying real estate in Australia?

 Is long-term rental demand growing in Australia in 2026?

-As of early 2026, long-term rental demand in Australia remains structurally tight, with the national vacancy rate sitting around 1.4% in December 2025, well below the 3% threshold considered balanced, indicating that landlords continue to have strong tenant demand across most cities.
+As of early 2026, long-term rental demand in Australia remains structurally strong, with the national vacancy rate sitting at just 1.4% in December 2025 according to SQM Research, which is well below the 2.5% to 3% level typically considered "balanced" and signals that tenants still significantly outnumber available rentals.

 You might want to check our latest analysis about rental yields in Australia.